| Type: | Package |

 A stack is an ordered list of elements following the Last-In-First-Out (LIFO) principle.

-method takes elements and add them to the top position (right) of the stack,
+The push method takes elements and add them to the top position (right) of the stack,

-method returns and removes the last "pushed" (top or rightmost) element in the stack.
+while the pop method returns and removes the last "pushed" (top or rightmost) element in the stack.

 The elements in the stack are not necessarily to be of the same type, and they can be any R objects.